 The market for marijuana edibles is exploding, particularly in those states that have legalized cannabis for medical and/or recreational use.
 Nearly five million

 edibles were sold in Colorado shops in 2014.
 People often underestimate the potency of edibles made from marijuana, which often contain very high THC levels, and the delayed effect on unsuspecting users can be dangerous.
 There is also the concern that children can accidentally ingest marijuana edibles since so many of them are in the form of sweets, cookies, cakes, candies, etc. in colorful packaging.
-In states such as Colorado where recreational marijuana is legal, there have been cases where both adults and children were sickened after eating pot-filled edibles.
-Users must be responsible by keeping all marijuana edibles out of the reach of children and pets, just as they would medications or alcohol.
+In states such as Colorado where recreational cannabis is legal, there have been cases where both adults and children were sickened after eating pot-filled edibles.
+Users must be responsible by keeping all edibles out of the reach of children and pets, just as they would medications or alcohol.
 Awareness that marijuana-infused products can take anywhere from 30 minutes to two hours to take effect is extremely important.
 It is very easy to overindulge if the desired high does not come immediately.
 When marijuana is ingested, the absorption rate is much slower and subject to many variables.
 The onset of effect is slower, the peak is achieved much more slowly and the effect typically lasts much longer.
 Many people do not realize that eating cannabis edibles is different from smoking.
 The high tends to affect the body more than the head.
 Hash cookies are essentially the same as marijuana cookies but are more potent.
 The high produced by hash products is generally associated with a feeling of lightness, commonly referred to as a head high.

 State troopers are seeing more marijuana hash-infused transdermal patches, similar to a nicotine patch, being purchased from Colorado and crossing state lines.
 Once removed from the package, the patches have no markings.
 They do have a slight odor of marijuana and easily test positive for THC.
 These patches are an effective method of delivering cannabinoids into the body as they enter the bloodstream directly.
 The patches are 1.5 inches square and can be cut for smaller doses.
 THC levels can vary drastically with time.
 If the suspect has a patch on during a traffic stop, they could be getting higher as the stop continues.
 Additionally, levels could vary from the time when the suspect is pulled over to when they are tested.